-The Western wildfires took many people by total surprise, forcing them to evacuate in a haphazard fashion, if they could at all.
-In the future, at the very least, we should be texting them.
+The Western wildfires took many by surprise, forcing them to evacuate haphazardly, if they could at all.
+In the future, we should be texting them.

 The west coast is no stranger to wildfires.
 Since the 2000s, the United States has had an average of 71,300 fires per year, which is approximately 6.8 million acres burned, with western states facing the largest and most damaging fires.